Nolan1324/CTF-Writeups/buckeye-2021/jupyter/README.md

 I noticed in the bot that `window.IPython.notebook.close_and_halt()` gets called in order to stop the notebook.
 This implies that Jupyter has some Javascript functions that we could possibly leverage to get the bot to run the code cell.
-After some digging, I found that running the Javascript `IPython.notebook.execute_all_cells()` on the page will run all code cells.
+After some digging, I found that running the Javascript `IPython.notebook.execute_cells([0])` on the page will run the first code cell.
-I tried to write a script that would execute only one cell, but I had issues with this working consistently.

 Now all we need is some XSS on our Jupyter notebook page to run this Javascript.
 I found that in Jupyter you can have a code cell output HTML by using the following syntax in a code cell.